ulthiel/polyglot/Readme.md

 * NodesLimit.
 If set, any ```go``` command is replaced by ```go nodes NodesLimit```.
 * DepthLimit.
 If set, any ```go``` command is replaced by ```go nodes DepthLimit```.
 * Movetime.
 If set, any ```go``` command is replaced by ```go nodes movetime Movetime```.
 * AverageMovetime and AverageMovetimeWindow.
 If set, any ```go``` command is replaced by ```go wtime AverageMovetime*AverageMovetimeWindow btime AverageMovetime*AverageMovetimeWindow movestogo AverageMovetimeWindow```.
 This allows to achieve an average time per move over a sequence of specified length.
+By default, AverageMovetimeWindow is set to 10.

 ## Compilation

 Under Linux and macOS the compilation is as usual via ```./configure && make```.
 Under Windows you need to install [Cygwin](https://www.cygwin.com) together with the packages gcc-core and gcc-g++.
 Compilation can then be done in the Cygwin terminal via ```make -f makefile.gcc```.
 You have to add ```C:\cygwin64\bin``` (or whatever your Cywgin installation directory is) to your PATH in order to have all the necessary DLLs available.